clontz-fall-2023/math-cyberinfrastructure/README.md

 - Week 1: GitHub, Codespaces, and Markdown
 - Week 2: GitHub cont., and the StackExchange Network
-- Week 3: Infrastructure of the modern web
+- Week 3: Infrastructure of the modern web, incl.
+GitHub pages
 - Week 4: LaTeX and PreTeXt
 - Week 5: Python
 - Week 6: SageMath